-What is a low blood count?
+What does it mean when someone has a low blood count?

-What are the symptoms?
+What are the associated symptoms?

 In addition, other people might observe that you look slightly pale.

-What causes low blood count?
+What causes a low blood count?

 In the case of a low red blood cell count, possible causes include:

 - vitamin B6, B12 or folate deficiency

 - iron deficiency anaemia